anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

 ## Best Practices

 - Follow a consistent naming convention.
-- Create separate environments for each deployment stage.
+- Create separate environments for Development, Staging, and Production.
-- Add clear descriptions for easier maintenance.
+- Add descriptive information to improve maintainability.
 - Organize environments under the appropriate workspace.
-- Grant access only to authorized users.
+- Grant access only to users who require it.
+- Regularly review environment configurations.

 ---

 ## Expected Result

-After successful creation:
+After the environment is successfully created:

-- The environment appears under the selected workspace.
+- It appears under the selected workspace.
-- It becomes available for deployments and resource management.
+- It is available for deployments and infrastructure management.
 - Team members with the required permissions can access and manage it.
+- Applications and services can be deployed into the environment.

 ---